 These are not all the side effects of senna.
 For a full list see the leaflet inside your medicines packet.

-There are some medicines that don't mix well with senna and can change the way it works.
+There are some medicines that do not mix well with senna and can change the way it works.

-Tell your doctor if you are taking these medicines before starting senna:
+Tell your doctor if you are taking any of these medicines before starting to take senna:

 Mixing senna with herbal remedies and supplements

 Tell your doctor if you're taking any remedies containing liquorice root.